IlamaranMagesh/pictovector/README.md

 [!NOTE]
-We could've avoided two embeddings using multimodal models like OpenAI's Clip but as this is an hackathon project we had to use gemini api and it was fun implementing a different approach.
+We could've avoided two embeddings using multimodal models like OpenAI's Clip but as this is a hackathon project we had to use gemini api, and it was fun implementing a different approach.

 ### Serve: